Recent happenings in the Garden !

 Country gardener nurturing people, plants - and wildlife

-A blog on types of plants, advice and methods.
+A blog on my gardening, types of plants & propagation.

 The life and loves of a time-poor plantsman